Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-9-build.md

 that does not provide proper hygiene, add hygiene later, and keep the non-hygienic bits running while you migrate your macros to support the new system, and maybe even still afterwards.
-Each time, writing "the next" build system does not involve starting an even larger behemoth from scratch, but adding a feature to the existing code base.
+Each time, writing “the next” build system does not involve starting an even larger behemoth from scratch, but adding a feature to the existing code base.